SKOAP Study FAQ

 We take a systematic approach to your treatment and offer some treatments that may be hard to get elsewhere.
 Research staff can answer more specific questions about the treatments we are studying.

-I am uncomfortable with coming in person due to the pandemic - can the study be done virtually?
+I am uncomfortable with coming in person - can the study be done virtually?

 Only one in-person study visit is required during Phase 2, which includes knee injections or nerve procedures.
 All other study visits can be done virtually via telemedicine appointments with study staff.